 Pawlenty weathers attacks as GOP groups await DFL nominee

 ST. PAUL, Minn.
-(AP) — Republican political groups might be waiting to see which Democrat emerges in an Aug.
-14 primary in the race for governor, but campaign finance reports released Tuesday make clear that Democratic organizations believe former Gov. Tim Pawlenty will be the GOP nominee.
+(AP) — Republican political groups are waiting to see which Democrat emerges from an Aug.
+14 in the race for governor.
+Democratic organizations are already attacking GOP candidate and former Gov. Tim Pawlenty.

-But GOP outside groups haven't spent much through the summer as Democrats fight it out in a three-way primary.
-State Rep. Erin Murphy, U.S. Rep. Tim Walz and Attorney General Lori Swanson are competing for their party's nomination.
+Outside GOP groups haven’t spent much money yet as Democrats wrap up an unpredictable, three-way primary.
+U.S. Rep. Tim Walz, state Rep. Erin Murphy and Attorney General Lori Swanson are running.